 The following guidance is intended to reduce the need for redundant representation of units and maximize the opportunity for automated unit conversion.

-Wherever possible the unit element of the HL7 PQ (physical quantity) data type SHOULD be encoded using the appropriate UCUM representation and not using a SNOMED CT concept identifier.
+Consistent with the Data Types: Abstract specification (both the R1 release, as used in CDA R2, and the R2 release), the unit attribute of the HL7 PQ (physical quantity) data type SHALL be encoded using the appropriate UCUM representation and not using a SNOMED CT concept identifier.

+If a SNOMED CT concept identifier is used to populate the unit attribute of the PQ data type, this is a non-standard use which will result in an invalid CDA R2 or V3 instance.

+It is valid in CDA R2 and V3 to use a SNOMED CT concept identifier to populate the translation element of the PQ data type, but this is not recommended in cases where a standard UCUM representation exists, in order to avoid introducing redundancy and the potential for conflict between the alternative representations.

-In the case of “informal” units, which have no standard UCUM representation, a SNOMED CT concept identifier MAY be used in the translation sub-element of the unit element.
+In the case of “informal units", which have no standard UCUM representation, a SNOMED CT concept identifier MAY be used in the translation element of the PQ data type.

-Examples of “informal” units may include counted items (such as tablets or capsules).
+Examples of “informal units" may include counted items (such as tablets or capsules).
 Items such as these are frequently encountered in the role of a "unit", but are not true units at all (as they include dose form or other information).
-The use of these “informal” units, although common, is discouraged.
+The use of these “informal units", although common, is discouraged.
 The nature of the counted items should be captured in the appropriate information model or terminology structures.
-In these cases the unit "1" (the UCUM symbol meaning "the unity") SHOULD be used and the SNOMED CT representation of the nature of the counted unit MAY then be used.
+In these cases the unit "1" (the UCUM symbol meaning "the unity") or the "informal unit" enclosed in curly braces ({}) SHALL be used and the SNOMED CT representation of the nature of the counted unit MAY then be used in the translation element.Discussion and Rationale

-Discussion and Rationale

 Use of UCUM representation simplifies interoperability using HL7 messages.
 The UCUM specification also supports translation between different types of units.
 It is possible to map from SNOMED CT concepts to UCUM in all cases except those where an informal unit is specified.
 On the other hand, since the UCUM representation is an expression syntax it can be used to represent an almost unlimited range of complex units in a formal mathematical manner.
 Many of the units that can potentially be represented in UCUM have no pre-coordinated equivalent in SNOMED CT.
 SNOMED post-coordination does not currently support the type of mathematical formalism that UCUM offers.